February 20, 2026

 Current modes:

-Best for: Writers, non-native English speakers, and knowledge workers who want AI without workflow interruption
+• Best for: Writers, non-native speakers, and knowledge workers who want zero-friction AI — including on text that can't be selected

 What the Market Map Reveals